WordPress/gutenberg/packages/stylelint-config-wordpress/README.md

 ## Presets

-In addition to the default preset, there are also specific presets.
-All presets extend the default one.
+In addition to the default preset, there is also a SCSS preset.
+This preset extends both `stylelint-config-wordpress` and [`stylelint-config-recommended-scss`](https://github.com/kristerkari/stylelint-config-recommended-scss).

 ### SCSS